jonechr2/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/embedded-siw/main/index.md

 }
 ```

-## Using with Okta SDKs
+## Use the widget with Okta SDKs

-Okta provides a number of SDKs that you might want to use the Sign-In Widget with, including Angular, React, and Vue.
+Okta provides various SDKs to use the Sign-In Widget with, including Angular, React, and Vue.

 ### Angular

-The [Okta Sign-In Widget and Angular guide](/docs/guides/sign-in-to-spa-embedded-widget/angular/main) shows the code you need to embed the Sign-In Widget in an Angular app.
+The [Okta Sign-In Widget and Angular guide](/docs/guides/sign-in-to-spa-embedded-widget/angular/main) shows the code that you need to embed the Sign-In Widget in an Angular app.

-See the [Okta Angular + Custom Login Example](https://github.com/okta/samples-js-angular/tree/master/custom-login) for a working example using the [okta-angular](https://github.com/okta/okta-angular) SDK.
+See the [Okta Angular + Custom Login Example](https://github.com/okta/samples-js-angular/tree/master/custom-login) for an example using the [okta-angular](https://github.com/okta/okta-angular) SDK.

 ### React

-The [Okta Sign-In Widget and React guide](/docs/guides/sign-in-to-spa-embedded-widget/react/main) shows the code you need in order to embed the Sign-In Widget in a React app.
+The [Okta Sign-In Widget and React guide](/docs/guides/sign-in-to-spa-embedded-widget/react/main) shows the code that you need to embed the Sign-In Widget in a React app.

-See the [Okta React + Custom Login Example](https://github.com/okta/samples-js-react/tree/master/custom-login) for a working example using the [okta-react](https://github.com/okta/okta-react) SDK.
+See the [Okta React + Custom Login Example](https://github.com/okta/samples-js-react/tree/master/custom-login) for an example using the [okta-react](https://github.com/okta/okta-react) SDK.

 ### Vue

-The [Okta Sign-In Widget and Vue guide](/docs/guides/sign-in-to-spa-embedded-widget/vue/main) shows the code you need in order to embed the Sign-In Widget in a Vue app.
+The [Okta Sign-In Widget and Vue guide](/docs/guides/sign-in-to-spa-embedded-widget/vue/main) shows the code that you need to embed the Sign-In Widget in a Vue app.

-See the [Okta Vue + Custom Login Example](https://github.com/okta/samples-js-vue/tree/master/custom-login) for a working example using the [okta-vue](https://github.com/okta/okta-vue) SDK.
+See the [Okta Vue + Custom Login Example](https://github.com/okta/samples-js-vue/tree/master/custom-login) for an example using the [okta-vue](https://github.com/okta/okta-vue) SDK.

 ### Mobile SDKs